 The Certificate of Natural Environment and Human Health is a collaboration between the College of Agriculture, Food and Natural Resources and the School of Health Professions.

 Healthy environments help produce and maintain healthy populations.
-As populations grow and the environment changes (i.e. climate change) the need for trained professionals that can assess needs, design interventions, implement solutions, and create sustainable policy is also growing.
-Pulling on the strengths within both the Department of Public Health and the School of Natural Resources the program is geared towards students who work or plan to work in the areas where human health and the environment intersect.
+As populations grow and the environment changes (i.e., climate change), the need for trained professionals that can assess needs, design interventions, implement solutions, and create sustainable policy is also growing.
+Drawing on the strengths of the Department of Public Health and the School of Natural Resources, this certificate is geared towards students who work, or plan to work, in the areas where human health and the environment intersect.

 |Section A (Required Courses)||6|

 |P_HLTH 4350||Principles of Environmental Health for Public Health||3|